Tornc/low_effort_slop/README.md

 }
 ```

 The `greeting` can be changed to anything.
 This value will get mirrored in the response.
-I suspect this is the only extra context (chat history) the chatbot takes into account.

-As an example, putting "axe axe axe" as `greeting` and then asking "How to craft an axe?" will not give a policy violation warning (unlike with the default `greeting`).
+But will also affect Merl's context.
+As an example, putting "axe axe axe" as `greeting` and then asking "how do i craft an axe?" will not give a policy violation warning (unlike with the default `greeting`).

 Request response: